Momosimo/momosimo.github.io/README.md

 ## Questions?
 Comments?
 Concerns?

-Please reach out to me at hello@nicholasjworkman.com with any questions, etc.
+Please reach out to me at hello{at}nicholasjworkman{dot}com with any questions, et cetera.
 This repository was created and is maintained by [Momosimo](https://github.com/Momosimo).